| Title: | Machine Learning Benchmark Problems |

 The corrected data set has the following additional columns:

-The original data were taken from the UCI Repository Of Machine Learning Databases (Blake & Merz 1998) and no longer seem to be available from the UC Irvine Machine Learning Repository (now at https://archive.ics.uci.edu/).
-The corrected data were taken from Statlib at http://lib.stat.cmu.edu/datasets/.
+The original data were taken from the UCI Repository Of Machine Learning Databases (Blake and Merz 1998) and no longer seem to be available from the UC Irvine Machine Learning Repository (now at https://archive.ics.uci.edu/).
+The corrected data were taken from Statlib at https://lib.stat.cmu.edu/datasets/.
 See Statlib and references there for details on the corrections.
 Both were converted to R format by Friedrich Leisch.

 The objective is to identify each of a number of benign or malignant classes.
 Samples arrive periodically as Dr. Wolberg reports his clinical cases.
 The database therefore reflects this chronological grouping of the data.
 This grouping information appears immediately below, having been removed from the data itself.
 Each variable except for the first was converted into 11 primitive numerical attributes with values ranging from 0 through 10.
 There are 16 missing attribute values.
 See cited below for more details.